Caixin: Departure from Caijing Magazine

 Caixin Media was established in January 2010, created subsequently to the departure of Hu Shuli and the majority of the editors and reporters at Caijing Magazine in November 2009.
 The original staff of Caixin Media is composed entirely of employees from Caijing.

 Caijing is a financial news magazine.
 It was founded by Hu Shuli in 1998 and was managed by the Stock Exchange Executive Council (SEEC) whose chairman is Wang Boming, The magazine largely depends on the political protection by SEEC, its well-connected backer.

 In November 2009, Hu Shuli resigned from Caijing along with a large portion of Caijings journalists after weeks of conflicts with Caijings controller over issues including "its coverage of sensitive current affairs stories".
 The magazine was known for its investigative reporting and in-depth business articles; but its backer, according to departing employees, wanted it "to move away from investigative journalism towards straight coverage of business, in the mode of Fortune".
 The pressure to focus on finance had mounted substantially since the explosion of ethnic violence in Xinjiang in July 2009; reporters at Caijing received orders from SEEC to remove sensitive stories.
 Besides that, there were also disputes over wages.
 Jeremy Goldkorn called Hu's departure from Caijing "a big loss for SEEC".

 Caixin launched a simple English-language news site called "Caixin Online" in 2010, translating a small number of its Chinese stories each day for foreign readers.
 In 2016, it greatly expanded that presence with the establishment of a separate company called Caixin Global, with Hu Shuli as CEO and Li Xin as managing director.
 It included a new English language news app, a new English language website (www.caixinglobal.com) upgraded from Caixin Online, and a range of customized business intelligence services under the banner of Caixin Global Intelligence.

 The Caixin China PMI is an economic index compiled and published monthly by IHS Markit; it is often cited by market watchers and media.
 Caixin Media took over sponsorship of Markit's China PMI from HSBC in 2015, and the research team of Caixin Insight provides analysis for the index.

 In April 2018, Caixin Global and CITIC Capital jointly acquired the international business information unit of Britain's Euromoney for $180.5 million, marking one of the biggest offshore purchases ever by a mainstream Chinese media company.
 The unit, Global Market Intelligence Division (GMID), was a provider of global financial information and data in over 15 languages, with a focus on emerging markets.
 GMID's two main units are CEIC and EMIS.

+At the 2026 Caixin Summer Summit, Caixin officially launched the “Caixin Global Forum” and its international advisory committee.
+This unified platform incorporates the Caixin Summit (Beijing), Caixin Summer Summit (Hong Kong), Asia New Vision Forum (Singapore), London Atlantic Dialogue, and multiple high-level roundtable sessions, building a year-round global dialogue framework that spans key international hubs.